joelparkerhenderson/causal-analysis-based-on-system-theory/README.md

 Negative examples of safety cuture are e.g. culture of risk acceptance, culture of denial, culture of compliance, culture of documentation, culture of swagger.

+## Assumption-based leading indicators

+Assumptions are made during system development that are used to design safety into a system.
+When, over time, those assumptions no longer hold, then the organization is likely to migrate to a state of higher risk.

+Systems will always change and evolve over time, as will the environment in which the system operates.
+Changes may evolve slowly over time and their impact may not be obvious.
+Because changes are necessary and inevitable, processes must be created to ensure that safety is not degrading.

+Leading indicators are commonly used in some industries to identify when the system is migrating toward a state of higher risk.
+Assumption-based leading indicators, then, can be identified by checking the original assumptions during operations to make sure that they are still true.

 ## Comparisons

 <dl>